-NEWS: Attorneys in Alabama, Alaska, Colorado, Georgia, Hawaii, Illinois, Indiana, Kentucky, Louisiana, Maryland, Massachusetts, New Jersey, North Carolina, Ohio, South Carolina, Southern California, Southwest and Washington DC may now NOMINATE ONLINE AT my.superlawyers.com
+NEWS: Attorneys in Alabama, Colorado, Delaware, Georgia, Illinois, Indiana, Louisiana, New Jersey, North Carolina, Pennsylvania, San Diego, South Carolina, Southern California, Southwest, Virginia, Washington DC and West Virginia may now NOMINATE ONLINE AT my.superlawyers.com

 In this first step of our multi-phase selection process, attorneys are invited to nominate the top lawyers they have personally observed in action, whether as opposing counsel, co-counsel, or through other firsthand observation in the courtroom.
 The intent is to discourage lawyers from nominating others based purely on reputation.